US Customs Clearance Guide: Process & Advanced Terms (Updated 2026)

 This guide breaks down exactly what customs clearance means, the steps involved, and the key terminology you need to know.

 Simply put, customs clearance is the official process of getting goods across an international border.
-It involves preparing and submitting required documents to a country's customs authority (in the U.S., this is the Customs and Border Protection, or CBP).
+It involves preparing and submitting required documents to a country's customs authority.
+In the United States, this is U.S. Customs and Border Protection (CBP).
 The customs clearance meaning is straightforward: it is the act of receiving official permission to either import or export goods.

 Until a shipment has cleared customs, it cannot be legally released to its final destination.